GE Renewable Energy · UX Design & Systems

 I didn't just pick a tool.
 I built the case for it.

-Choosing the right platform was a real decision with real stakes — the wrong tool would create adoption friction, slow down engineering handoff, or get blocked by GE's approval process entirely.
-I evaluated four candidates: InVision DSM, Knapsack, Zeroheight, and Storybook, across criteria that mattered to our actual situation: Sketch integration with live sync, the ability to document both design and code in one place, approval-free collaboration for a cross-functional team, and GE corporate approval status.
+Choosing the right platform was a real decision with real stakes.
+The wrong tool would create adoption friction, slow down engineering handoff, or get blocked by GE's approval process entirely.
+I evaluated four candidates: InVision DSM, Knapsack, Zeroheight, and Storybook, across criteria that mattered to our actual situation.
+Sketch integration with live sync, the ability to document both design and code in one place, approval-free collaboration for a cross-functional team, and GE corporate approval status.

 InVision DSM was the only platform that checked all four.
 It offered real-time Sketch sync, combined design and code documentation, easy collaboration without gated approval flows, and was already cleared by GE's internal security and procurement process.
 I presented this analysis directly to stakeholders before a single component was built, which meant the platform decision had full buy-in before we committed to it.